jcmincke/jazzml/docs/guide.rst

   parse_yaml(doc, List(decoder)) == [6, "Good morning"]

 ------------------------------------
- Another way to compose decoders
+ Another way to compose Decoders
 ------------------------------------

 For those who find `mapn()` syntax too heavy, it can be replaced by two infix operators: `*` and `@`.